 Our clinical staff members are highly experienced and well trained, gentle, and compassionate.
 They make sure you understand your treatment, are informed of all options, and make knowledgeable decisions about your procedures.

-You will always be given local anesthesia for your surgery.
 When you come in for your consultation, your surgeon will discuss with you the appropriate supplement anesthesia for your procedure.
 Each requires different preparation on your part and, for your safety.

-Have a light meal a few hours prior to surgery.
+If only Local Anesthesia is being administered, we recommend having a light meal a few hours prior to surgery.
 For more extensive procedures you may wish to have someone drive you home.
 Plan to rest for a few hours after surgery.

 Intravenous Sedation/General Anesthesia

 Do not have anything to eat or drink, including water, for six (6) hours prior to surgery.
 TO DO OTHERWISE MAY BE LIFE THREATENING!
 However, it is important that you take any regular medications (high blood pressure, antibiotics, etc.) or any prescription that we may have provided, using only a small sip of water.
+If you are unsure about taking your medication prior to surgery call our office and speak to one of the staff members to find out if taking that medication is necessary.
+757-499-6886

 You MUST have an escort at least 18 years of age or older to drive you home and that will REMAIN in our office during your entire procedure.
 Plan to rest the remainder of the day after surgery.
 Do not drive, or operate power tools, machinery, etc., or plan to work or make business decisions while under the influence of sedation for 24 hours after surgery.
 No rigorous exercising should be performed days following surgery.
 Consult with your doctor on appropriate time to return to normal schedule.